-Amounts capitalized as timber, which comprise tree farm licenses and timber licenses that are renewable with the Provinces of British Columbia and Alberta, are amortized over 60 years.
+Amounts capitalized as timber comprise tree farm licenses and timber licenses that are renewable with the Provinces of British Columbia and Alberta.
+On January 1, 2010 the Company reduced the estimated useful lives of the majority of its renewable timber licenses from 60 years to 50 years.
+As a result of this change in estimate, the change in the annual amortization expense is approximately \$3 million.
 Non-renewable licenses are amortized over the period of the license.